microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/Machine Learning.md

 ## Certifications

 DP-100 applies your knowledge of data science and ML to implement and run ML workloads on Azure; in particular, using Azure ML.
-This is the most ML heavy certification.
+This is the most ML-heavy certification.

 * [DP-100](https://docs.microsoft.com/en-us/learn/certifications/exams/dp-100)

-You may also consider taking AI-102 to skill up on Azure AI services, ML, and knowledge mining or DP-203 to skill up on the data engineering portion of a ML project.
+You may also consider taking AI-102 to skill up on Azure AI services, ML, and knowledge mining or DP-203 to skill up on the data engineering portion of an ML project.

 * [AI-102](https://learn.microsoft.com/en-us/credentials/certifications/exams/ai-102/)
 * [DP-203](https://learn.microsoft.com/en-us/credentials/certifications/exams/dp-203/)